t-ivanov/HadoopExamples/README.md

 # Hadoop Examples

+[Sample template] (https://github.com/t-ivanov/HadoopExamples/blob/master/Document_Template.md) that can be used when creating a workload description.

 * List all available __example__ programs: $yarn jar hadoop-mapreduce-examples.jar
   * __aggregatewordcount__: An Aggregate based map/reduce program that counts the words in the input files.